How to Successfully Upsell and Cross-Sell on Your eCommerce Store (with Examples)

 Source: REI

-For example, you can offer free shipping to the customers who order products that together cost more than $50.
+For example, you can offer free shipping to customers who order products that together cost more than $50.

 This can be perceived as an awesome opportunity, especially if you offer them upsells that are relatively cheap.